-I can help walk you through the process so that you understand what a publisher will be looking for in an author’s online presence (hint: you don’t have to have a blog).
+I can help walk you through the process so that you understand what a publisher will be looking for in an author’s online presence.
 I can also recommend independent publicity and marketing experts who can help supplement your efforts.

 How I work

 For a developmental edit, I read your finished manuscript three times: once to get a sense of the story, next to make overall notes and cuts, last to make smaller tweaks and poke holes where necessary.
 All the while, I make notes on a separate document, which will become my editorial letter.